-3.1 In your jurisdiction, what pre-entry estate and gift tax planning can be undertaken?
+3.1 In your jurisdiction, what pre-entry estate, gift and/ or wealth tax planning can be undertaken?

-Canada is a partial tax haven with respect to federal estate and gift taxes.
-Under Canadian income tax law, there are no specific estate or gift taxes.
+Canada is a partial tax haven with respect to federal estate, gift and wealth taxes.
+Under Canadian income tax law, there are no specific estate, gift or wealth taxes.
 However, where a gift of appreciated property is made, the donor will generally be taxable on the capital gain.
 Exemptions and deferrals are available, depending in part on who receives the gift (e.g., a spouse) and the type of property (e.g., shares of certain corporations, farm property).
 Pre-entry planning may accordingly involve a consideration of the disposition of property prior to immigration which may otherwise give rise to potential double taxation.